ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/art_direction.md

 ## sizes

-You can also use the `sizes` attribute along with `srcset`.
+You can also use the optional AMP `sizes` attribute along with `srcset`.
-The `sizes` attribute describes how to calculate the element size based on any media expression.
+The AMP `sizes` attribute describes how to calculate the element size based on any media expression.
+<strong>Defining `sizes` on any AMP Element will cause AMP to set an inline style for width on that element according to the matched media query.</strong>
 Based on the element’s calculated size, the user agent selects the most relative source supplied by the `srcset` attribute.